-Dr. Crews delivered his award lecture titled "PROTACs: Targeted Protein Degradation as a Therapeutic Strategy" at the AACR Annual Meeting 2017 in Washington, D.C.
-The award presentation and lecture were held Tuesday, April 4, 2017, at the Washington Convention Center.
+Dr. Katzenellenbogen delivered his award lecture titled "Nuclear Receptors, PET Imaging, and Advances in Understanding Therapy Resistance in Breast and Prostate Cancers" at the AACR Annual Meeting 2018 in Chicago, IL.
+The award presentation and lecture was held Tuesday, April 17, 2018, at the McCormick Place North/South Convention Center.

 The AACR and its Chemistry in Cancer Research Working Group established the Outstanding Achievement in Chemistry in Cancer Research Award in 2007 to recognize the importance of chemistry in advancing cancer research.
 The award is presented for outstanding, novel chemistry research that has led to significant contributions to the fields of basic or translational cancer research, cancer diagnosis, prevention, or clinical cancer treatments and therapeutics.

 John A. Katzenellenbogen, PhD, is honored for his seminal work on the development of chemical and biophysical tools to study the estrogen receptor, which is an important biomarker and a target for endocrine therapy in breast cancer.
 We also honor his outstanding work in developing PET imaging agents which are used in the clinic to diagnose prostate and breast cancer, and in developing new endocrine therapy agents.
 Dr. Katzenellenbogen’s creativity and unwavering commitment to the cancer field truly embody the spirit of the award.